CaoAssignments/cse199-wi21-irenechiu99/the-great-revegetation/README.md

 There is another way to reduce the complexity: storing for each vertex the identities of the <= 3 adjacent vertices.
 The run time will be reduced from O(NM) to O(N).
-However, for the given constraints, this optimization is unnecessary.
+However, with the data constraint, this optimization is unnecessary.